 How much is Google Optimize?

 Google Optimize is actually completely free!
-That’s right, Google made this tool available for no cost at all in 2017.
-You know what that means, right?
-You have no excuse not to use it!
+Google made this tool available for no cost at all in 2017.

 Not only does Google Optimize remove the excuse of “lack of employee resources”, but it also obliterates the cost concerns associated with website testing and development!

 There is a paid-for version called Google Optimize 360, but this is for more advanced individuals.
 Small and mid-sized business mostly stick to Google Optimize, as that provides everything they need.
-Unsure which version is best for you?
-Check out Google’s Optimize vs Optimize 360 guide.
+If you’re unsure which version is best for you, read Google’s Optimize vs Optimize 360 guide.

 How do I integrate and install Google Optimize?